Australia

 Hong Kong, SAR

-In most commercial disputes, the limitation period for a claimant to commence a civil action is six years from the date when the cause of action accrued (for example, the date when the defendant committed the breach in a claim for breach of contract).
+In most commercial disputes, the limitation period for a claimant to commence a civil action is six years from the date when the cause of action occurred (for example, the date when the defendant committed the breach in a claim for breach of contract).
 However, in an action for breach of a contract created by deed, the limitation period is extended to 12 years from the date when the cause of action accrued.
 It is important to note that the Limitation Ordinance also prescribes shorter limitation periods for actions in respect of claims for personal injuries.

 Hungary